OpenBeta/open-tacos/README.md

 ## How to build

-Make sure you have the following tools installed on your computer
+Make sure you have the following tools installed on your computer:

 - [Git](https://github.com/git-guides/install-git)
 - [Node](https://nodejs.org)
 - [npm](https://www.npmjs.com/get-npm)
 - [yarn](https://classic.yarnpkg.com/en/docs/install)

+Important: For frontend development you **don't** need to set up the [Graph API](https://github.com/OpenBeta/openbeta-graphql) server unless you intend to work on both.

 1. Download the repo to your local machine